Cardea ~ Samois ~ Outcasts ~ Exiles

 Eventually the club imploded.
 I have talked to many women about the break up of the club and of course everyone has a different opinion.
 It seems to pain them to talk about it.
 I do know that The Outcasts gave The Exiles some seed money to help them get started.
 There are letters to the Editor in the first edition of The Lunatic Fringe that The Exiles printed and these women were upset about the lack of a “democratic process.”
 Perhaps it was this bitter ending that caused the Exiles to delineate in their new Articles of Association exactly how the organization should disband .

 The Exiles began taking applications for membership in July of 1997 and by October had 71 members.
 The club defines itself as a social and educational group.
 Note, they are specifically not a political group.
 Membership is currently open to “all women who are over 18 years of age, and who have a personal and positive interest in S/M play or fantasy with other women.
-All individuals who self-identify as women and who live as women” .
+All individuals who self-identify as women and who live as women” (Note: This policy was changed in March 2004 to include anyone who does not self-identify as a man.) .
 The Exiles currently has about 200 members.
 We have met the entire time at the Women’s Building and our history is archived at the Leather Archives & Museum in Chicago .

 We have a program once a month that is attended by between 100-175 members and non members.
 For the most part our program format is that the first half is educational instruction and the second half is demo and Q&A. We have been fortunate enough to have had some of the most prominent women in s/m speak for us including Midori, Dossie Easton, Carol Queen, Sarah Lashes and Cleo Dubois, to name a few.
 We have had one male presenter, the late Hal Slate, teaching us about rope bondage in April of 1998.
 We are always on the lookout for new talent but women seem to be intimidated by the idea of talking to a large crowd.
 We began having our programs sign interpreted for the deaf and hard of hearing in September of 1998.